torrejonv/teranode/README.md

 ## 4. Running the Node in Production

-Please refer to the [Standard Operating Procedures](docs/sop/standardOperatingProcedures.md) for detailed instructions on how to run the node in production.
+Please refer to the [Standard Operating Procedures](docs/sop/StandardOperatingProcedures.md) for detailed instructions on how to run the node in production.

+Alternatively, you can explore a test environment setup with Docker Compose using the [Docker Compose Documentation](docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md).

 ---